Section: General Index: H-2

 Surplus Property – Surplus property is any personal property which is in excess of the needs of any state agency and which is not required for its foreseeable need.
 Surplus property may be new or used but must have additional useful life.
 Surplus property disposal is regulated in accordance with the rules of Texas State Property Accounting (SPA) Government code 2175.304 and 2175.903, and University of Houston System Administrative policy 03.E.02.

-University Property - Any property owned or controlled by the University including land and buildings, capital and controlled assets, expendable supplies and property equipment, non-capital equipment and federal property under the University's control is considered the property of the University.
+University Property - Any property owned or controlled by the University including capital and controlled assets, expendable supplies and property equipment, non-capital equipment and federal property under the University's control is considered the property of the University.

 Salvage Property – Property which through use, time or accident becomes depleted, worn out, damaged or obsolete and can no longer serve the purpose for which it was originally intended.
 Salvage property can be cannibalized or disposed of using the guidelines in the SPA manual.
 A special requirement for data processing equipment is set forth in Title 10, Chapter 2175.304 and 2175.903, of the Texas Government Code, detailing the options for property disposal to a qualifying school, school district, Texas Department of Criminal Justice, or approved trade-in.
 The State Property Accounting User’s Manual (SPAUM) guidelines should be followed when disposing of State property.

-Personal Property – Fixed or movable tangible assets rendered into service for operations and benefits extend beyond one year from date of acquisition.
-The capitalization threshold for personal property is $5,000.00.
+Personal Property – Fixed or movable tangible assets and intangible assets rendered into service for operations and benefits extending beyond one year from date of acquisition.
+The capitalization threshold for personal property is generally $5,000.00.
 Refer to the State Property Accounting Process User’s Guide for capitalization thresholds by class of asset.
 (References)

 Property Custodian - The person within a department who is responsible for maintaining the location of those property items assigned to that department.
-Duties of the property custodian are assigned to the appropriate level of a department, e.g., dean, chair, director, or chief principal investigator.
-The property custodian has been delegated these responsibilities in accordance with SPAUM guidelines.
+Duties of the property custodian are assigned to the appropriate level of a department by the department or division head.

 Property Manager –The person designated by the agency head to maintain the required records on all property possessed by the agency and to be the principal custodian of such property, and to coordinate the annual inventory and submission of documentation of property accountability in accordance with state and federal guidelines.